 Measuring Air Changes per hour requires the measurement of the test airflow in CFM required to achieve 50 Pa and the building volume.

 CFM: Cubic feet per minute—measurement of volumetric flow rate related to envelope leakage.
+[1 CFM is approximately the size of a basketball volume of air.]

 BUILDING ENERGY EFFICIENCY STANDARDS ARE MET